 We know that being near the water can calm us and connect children their families and communities and that being near the water can reduce stress, amplify creativity and increase innovation and insight.
 With that in mind, we shall provide introduction to water-based recreational activities in a way for our students to dare to dream, learn, react and develop lifelong learning skills in a unique, safe and educational environment.

-We hope you will join us by offering your support for our programs or by physically getting involved on the water with our young students.
+We hope you will join us by offering your support for our programs or by physically getting involved on the water with our students.

-Allow us to introduce you to our national team and some of the great organizations that we partner with and who provide volunteer and staff instructors.
+Allow us to introduce you to our national team, and some of the great organizations that we partner with, who provide volunteer and staff instructors.

 In each location, we are privileged to have some of the finest instructors in the country assisting with our curriculum.
-Instructors, both volunteer and compensated, come to Spirit from our Partner Organizations.
+Instructors come to Spirit from our Partner Organizations.
 We are grateful for the generosity they show with their time and for their expertise and dedication to changing the future of water based recreation through education.

 In each location we have a need for instructors.
 Please see our location page for an area near you.
 Or, contact the Executive office for more information.

-Our instructors come from many communities and many National organizations, and shape the Spirit of America programs in many ways, including providing staff and volunteers.
+Our instructors come from many communities and National organizations, and shape the Spirit of America programs in many ways, unique to their own location.

 Our Spirit of America National programs have been funded in part by the Sport Fish Restoration Boating Trust Fund, administered by the United States Coast Guard Office of Auxiliary and Boating Safety.

-We are grateful for their belief in our mission and our ability to provide Americas Premier Youth Boating Education program and their continued support of our national programs.
+We are grateful for their belief in our mission and our ability to provide Americas Premier Youth Boating Education program, and for their continued support of our national programs.